inBeat/inbeat-website/content/top-influencers/instagram/fitness/germany/berlin/_index.md

 ---
-title: Top 10 Fitness Instagram Influencers In Berlin In 2023
+title: Top 10 Fitness Instagram Influencers In Berlin In 2024
 description: >-
-  Find top fitness Instagram influencers in Berlin in 2023.
-Most popular hashtags: #berlin #fitness #fashion #fitnessmotivation.
+  Find top fitness Instagram influencers in Berlin in 2024.
+Most popular hashtags: #berlin #fitness #travelgram #fashion.
 platform: Instagram
-hits: 325
+hits: 386
-text_top: Analyze the best Instagram influencers on inBeat.
+text_top: Discover the top-rated Instagram accounts on inBeat.
-text_bottom: Our database aggregates 325 Instagram influencers like this in Berlin, Germany for you to collaborate.
+text_bottom: Our database aggregates 386 Instagram influencers like this in Berlin, Germany for you to work with.
 profiles:
   - username: "fitweltweit.cathi"
     fullname: >-